min69u/Reforestation/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.